 Construction Monitoring during the 2011 construction season was mainly carried out by MPMC personnel.
-AMEC Support Engineer, reviewed daily construction records and perform regular site visits to monitoring the quality of construction and assess MPMC monitoring of the construction.
+AMEC's Support Engineer reviewed daily construction records and performed regular site visits to monitor the quality of construction and assess MPMC's monitoring of the construction.